InfraWay/post-medium-action/README.md

 Medium URL of the created post.

 ## Example usage

+### Post content from static file

 Let's assume the post markdown file is located at `./content/post.md`.
 ```yaml
 name: publish-to-medium
 on: [push]